Home

 PROS

-• Loxo’s massive database provides recruiters with a wide pool of potential talent to choose from.
+• Massive database provides recruiters with a wide pool of potential talent.

-• The availability of a free plan with unlimited user seats and job postings allows for flexibility and cost savings.
+• Free plan with unlimited user seats and job postings.

-• The platform enables the scheduling of multi-medium campaigns with timed sequences, automatically pausing when a contacted candidate responds.
+• Allows for scheduling multi-medium campaigns with timed sequences and auto-pause when a contacted candidate responds.

 CONS

-• Due to its advanced features and sophisticated nature, it takes users quite a bit of time to get the hang of the platform.
+• Takes time for users to get the hang of the platform.

-• The mobile app offers limited functionality and primarily supports outreach activities.
+• No Android app. iOS app offers limited functionality and primarily supports outreach activities.

-• A few users have experienced occasional lags in bulk emailing.
+• Occasional lags were reported in bulk emailing.

 Loxo Review